Sterling Infrastructure, Inc. Common Stock

 Bearish

-- Extreme Valuation Premium: STRL trades at a trailing PE of 32.23x and a forward PE of 29.01x, a significant premium to the typical Engineering & Construction sector.
-The PEG ratio of 2.34 suggests growth is already fully priced in, leaving the stock vulnerable to multiple compression.
+- Extreme Valuation Premium: With a trailing PE of 32.23x and a forward PE of 37.88x, STRL trades at a ~50-100% premium to typical engineering & construction peers.
+This leaves the stock vulnerable to multiple compression if growth shows any signs of deceleration.

 STRL Technical Analysis